gem/oq-engine/doc/breaking-hazardlib.md

 to change anything, every year the models become larger and slower, and every year the frustration caused by the initial design decision increases.

+[#] As of June the 10th the `CoeffsTable` has been refactored and we are now able to proceed with the program *even without replacing the existing IMT classes*, which is a major compatibility win.

 The GMPEs at C speed
 --------------------